koykov/dyntpl/readme.md

 </users>
 ```

-Obviously, invalid XML document will build.
-For that case dyntpl supports special instruction `lazybreak`.
+Obviously, an invalid XML document will build.
+For that case, dyntpl supports special instruction `lazybreak`.
 It breaks the
 loop but allows current iteration works till the end.

 #### Nested loops break

-In native Go to break nested loops you must use one of instructions:
+In native Go to break nested loops you must use one of the instructions:
 * `goto <label>`
 * `break <label>`
 * `continue <label>`

-Well, supporting of these things is too strange for template engine, isn't it?
+Well, supporting these things is too strange for template engine, isn't it?
 There is more handy [break, provided by php](https://www.php.net/manual/en/control-structures.break.php).
-It allows to specify after keyword how many loops must be touched by instruction. dyntpl implements this case and provides
+It allows to specify after a keyword how many loops must be touched by the instruction. dyntpl implements this case and provides
 instructions:
 * `break N`
 * `lazybreak N`